shanehull/shanehull.com/content/pages/quotes.md

 ---
-title: 🤔 Random Quote
+title: 🤔 Quotes
-description: A randomly generated quote intented to be rarely inspiring, but often realistic.
+description: A randomly generated quote indented to be rarely inspiring, but often realistic.
 By the way, this page uses htmx and I'm not sorry.
 htmx: true
 ---